Lipitor is a prescription medication that’s approved by the FDA to:

 No, Lipitor won’t cure your high cholesterol.
 There’s currently no known cure for high cholesterol.

-However, studies have shown that when used with a healthy diet, Lipitor can lower the amount of cholesterol in your blood.
-This can reduce your risk of having heart disease and other problems, such as stroke.
+However, clinical trials have shown that when used with a balanced diet, Lipitor can lower the amount of cholesterol in your blood.
+This can reduce your risk of cardiovascular disease and problems such as stroke.

 If you have other questions about treating high cholesterol, talk with your doctor.